-Ice-cream nation: Does Ecuador take the cherry?
+Ice cream nation: Does Ecuador take the cherry?

 - Quick Read